marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 # Developer's Guide to Adding a New Language

 This guide walks you through adding support for a new language to the code indexer.
 The architecture is a **phased, strategy-driven pipeline** designed to be highly modular and extensible.
-You'll add new languages by creating small, focused "analyzer" components that plug into this pipeline.
+You'll add new languages by creating small, focused "relationship handler" components that plug into this pipeline.

 The process is entirely test-driven.
 You will first create tests and code samples, then implement the logic to make the tests pass.

 ## Static Analysis Philosophy

+We are creating a probabilistic map of relationships, not a concrete map.

 It is bordering on impossible to create a 100% concrete graph of relationships in a codebase without actually executing the code or creating elaborate lookups for every edge case.
 Therefore, we take a fail-soft approach that is accepting of some ambiguity, while being "good enough" for the mission of uncovering relationships and summarising dependencies.